binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Cross-Site Request Forgery (CSRF)

-As mentioned in the "Risks that Solution Causes", I will generally favour storing session identifiers in localstorage and concentrating on input Validation, Filtering and Sanitisation.
+As mentioned in the "Risks that Solution Causes", I will generally favour storing session identifiers in localstorage and concentrating on Input Validation, Filtering and Sanitisation.

 ### Injection